Dewansh-dp/Media-Flow/Readme.md

 -  uploading the media files first to the local diskstorage and then uploading it to the cloudinary and deleting(unlink) the files which were not uploaded from local to cloudinary

 -  multer.diskStorage({}) have two options only (destination,filename)

+-  urlencoded({extended:true}) parse the incoming data from the req into the js object(output is available in req.body) and extended true means it is using qs library for handling complex querystring

 -  if we write a URL on chrome browser, only GET request will give us response and to get response of the POST request we have to use thunder client or postman